snapplers1/ansible-tower-plugin/README.md

 }
 ```

-There are three special variables in results:
+For a job run, there are three special variables in results:

 * JOB_ID - a string containing the Tower ID number of the job
 * JOB_URL - a string containing the URL to the job in Tower
 * JOB_RESULT - a String of either SUCCESS or FAILED depending on the job status.<br/>**Note:** This variable is only applied for a non-async job.

+For a project sync, there are:
+* SYNC_ID - a string containing the Tower ID number of the project sync
+* SYNC_URL - a string containing the URL to the sync job in Tower
+* SYNC_RESULT = a string of either SUCCESS or FAILED depending on the sync status.<br/>**Note:** This variable is only applied for a non-async job.